 This leads many to ask us, why can’t I do the detox?
 Addiction is not something that can go away after you get clean; it is a psychological problem that needs to be addressed.

-By simply getting rid of alcohol’s physical effects, you will just be replacing it with all the phycological issues that will most likely result in a relapse.
+By simply getting rid of alcohol’s physical effects, you will replace it with all the phycological issues that will most likely result in a relapse.

 To prevent this, we would usually recommend that individuals go through our full 28-day alcohol rehab programme to give themselves the best possible chance of achieving long term recovery.